Jeremiah Chapter 9

 There is only one help and He is the LORD.
-If they heed the message sent to them by Jeremiah and do the things God has told them to do, they will be spared.
+If the people heed the message sent to them by Jeremiah and do the things God has told them to do, they will be spared.
 God’s nature is not to punish.
 His nature is lovingkindness, judgement, and righteousness.
-Because He is just, He must bring this correction on this people.
-There will be a remnant saved even in this terrible time.
+Because He is just, He must bring correction on this people.
+There will, however, be a remnant saved, even in this terrible time.

 Jeremiah 9:25 “Behold, the days come, saith the LORD, that I will punish all [them which are] circumcised with the uncircumcised;”

 Or, “are coming”.
-It seems to respect the time after the Babylonish captivity, when the punishment being threatened took place, and not before.
+It seems to refer to the time after the Babylonian captivity, when the punishment being threatened took place, and not before.

 Just because they were descended from Abraham and have been circumcised to prove it, will not save them.
 They have been living like the uncircumcised world, and they will be punished the same as them.
 This says to me, just because you claim to be a Christian is not enough.
-You must live the Christian life.
-Christ must indwell you to the extent that your whole being, inside and out, is Christ like.
-To be Christ like, saves you.
+You should live the Christian life.
+Christ must indwell you to the extent that your whole being, inside and out, is Christ-like.

 Jeremiah 9:26 “Egypt, and Judah, and Edom, and the children of Ammon, and Moab, and all [that are] in the utmost corners, that dwell in the wilderness: for all [these] nations [are] uncircumcised, and all the house of Israel [are] uncircumcised in the heart.”

 To belong to God is not a flesh experience, it is a heart experience.
-All the heathen lands, mentioned above, were not even circumcised in the flesh.
-These Hebrew people were circumcised in flesh only.
-They had not had a change of heart, which is necessary to be saved.
-I call it a (heart transplant).
-Salvation occurs in the heart regardless of who you call yourself.
-My favorite Scriptures on this are the following.
+The people of all the heathen lands mentioned above, were not even circumcised in the flesh.
+These Hebrews were circumcised in the flesh but they had not had a change of heart, which is necessary to be saved.
+(I call it a heart transplant).
+Salvation occurs in the heart regardless of who you are.
+My favorite Scriptures on this are the following: